Looking for support for your finance function? Book a time with an expert.

 3. Due Diligence and Deal Structuring

-Comprehensive financial, operational, and legal due diligence validates the investment thesis while identifying specific value creation opportunities.
-Deal structure negotiations address governance, management incentives, and exit provisions.
+Financial, operational, and legal due diligence confirms the investment hypothesis while also pointing out potential opportunities for value creation.
+Deal structure negotiations include issues related to corporate governance, management incentives, and exit strategies.

 4. Transaction Execution